Amal Clooney says her son drew a picture of prison and said ‘Putin should be here’

 “No. I kind of like the idea of being sort of out of it, when my daughter starts to date,” he said, before imitating his daughter in the future as she says: “Papa, I want you to meet ... he’s a drummer in a band.”

-In December 2020, he also revealed the “dumb” parenting mistake that he made by allowing his children to learn Italian, since both George and Amal don’t speak language.
+In December 2020, he also revealed the “dumb” parenting mistake that he made by allowing his children to learn Italian, since both George and Amal don’t speak the language.

 “We did a really dumb thing which is, they speak fluent Italian,” the Midnight Sky star said, while appearing on Jimmy Kimmel Live!
 “I mean fluent Italian at three.
 But I don’t speak Italian, my wife doesn’t speak Italian, so we’ve armed them with a language.”